x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/active-directory/ad-schema-changes.md

 > [!NOTE]
 > The Active Directory schema changes that are described in this topic might not apply to all editions of an Exchange 2019 version.
 To verify that Active Directory has been successfully prepared, see the [Exchange Active Directory versions](../prepare-ad-and-domains.md#exchange-active-directory-versions) section in [Prepare Active Directory and domains for Exchange 2019](../prepare-ad-and-domains.md).

+## Exchange 2019 CU7 Active Directory schema changes

+No changes are made to the Active Directory schema in Exchange 2019 CU7.

 ## Exchange 2019 CU6 Active Directory schema changes

 No changes are made to the Active Directory schema in Exchange 2019 CU6.